 Here it is: Schedule

-If we get too many registrations we will select participants based on our targets groups and time of registration.
+If we get too many registrations we will select participants based on our target groups and time of registration.

 If you don’t have a team now, that’s okay!
 We’ll help to form teams when the hackathon starts.

 Nope!
-Admission is free and includes meals, snacks, dormitory and a memorable experience (if we do say so ourselves)!
+Admission is free and includes meals, snacks and a memorable experience (if we do say so ourselves)!

-The hackathon will be held in the Great Northern, Storgatan 53, Skellefteå and the dormitory is in Kanalskolan, Bäckgatan 2.
+The hackathon will be held in The Great Northern, Storgatan 53, Skellefteå.

 Please email us at email@example.com if you’re in any way confused or concerned!
 We’d love to help you out :)